dominicletz/remote_observe/README.md

 Example: `COOKIE=secret remote_observer myserver.com`

-### Elixir / Erlang
-If you're not an Elixir user you can just comment in the bash script the iex line and instead uncomment the erl line.
-Pull request to make this configurable are welcome
+### Short and long names
+Currently the script is only using `-sname`, should be an option or better automatically detected. __TODO__

 ### EPMD Port
 The default epmd port is 4369.
 Unfortunately the remote epmd port and locally mapped epmd port need to be identical.
 So in the default setup `remote_observe` will kill any locally running epmd service before creating the SSH tunnel, so that the Elixir/Erlang remote shell is opened against the remote node and not locally.

-This
+### MacOS
+Haven't tested there.

+### Elixir / Erlang
+If you're not an Elixir user you can just comment in the bash script the iex line and instead uncomment the erl line.
+Pull request to make this configurable are welcome